mohsen-inventor/React-Nextjs-App-Architecture/README.md

     ├── shared.scss (imported in each component)
     ├── global.scss (imported once in app root)
 ├── _components (all app components classified by category/feature)
-    ├── _layout
+    ├── _shared (shared components that can't be classified in other any category) ├── _layout
             ├── _mobile (custom for ios/android if needed)
             ├── PageLayout (main layout includes header, footer)